Install SVN

 SVN checkout remote repo to local

-SVN commit to remote repo from local with new files added
+SVN commit to remote repo from local with new files addedor if you added some files to the working copy do:

-svn add /path/to/file /path/to/otherfile
+svn add /path/to/file /path/to/otherfileor

-which will add everything in the directory and all of it's subdirectories to the working copy, and finally
+svn add /path/to/dir --forcewhich will add everything in the directory and all of it's subdirectories to the working copy, and finally

 svn commit -m "who did what why"